buttermilk

 1. Milk and vinegar

-Adding vinegar to take advantage of offers it an acidity just like that of buttermilk.
+Adding vinegar to take advantage offers it an acidity just like that of buttermilk.
 You can use numerous sorts of vinegar, including apple cider or distilled white vinegar; however, the latter has an extra impartial taste.

 vinegar